 Make your selection, and then click ‘Start Download.’
 Your selection of photos will be compressed into a zip file.
 To download the zip file, click on the name of the zip file on the screen.
 This will start the downloading process to your computer.
 You can then find the zip file wherever downloaded files are found on your computer.
 Again, make sure you save these somewhere safe.

-If you have any questions about accessing your files or just want to chat about what’s new for 2019, then drop me a line or give me a call.
+If you have any questions about accessing your files or just want to chat about what’s new for 2019, then drop me a line.
 I would love to hear from you and am happy to walk you through any technical issues!

 If you would like to check out all of my online client galleries, then please visit my Pixieset site — www.KellyWilliamsPhotographer.Pixieset.com